Iams Premium Protection Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 The Bottom Line

-Judging by its ingredients alone, Iams Premium Protection appears to be an average dry dog food.
+Judging by its ingredients alone, Iams Premium Protection Dog Food looks like a below average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Iams Premium Protection is a grain-based dry dog food using a notable amount of chicken by-product meal as its main source of animal protein, thus earning the brand 3 stars.
+Iams Premium Protection Dog Food is a plant-based kibble using a moderate amount of chicken and chicken by-product meal as its main sources of animal protein, thus earning the brand 3 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.